JavaScript tab

-• Creating a paragraph element that displays the message "PLAYER 1: name", where name is a value set by the user upon clicking on the paragraph element.
+* Create a paragraph element that displays the message "PLAYER 1: name", where *name* is a value set by the user when the paragraph element is clicked.

-This can be accomplished using the following HTML + CSS + JavaScript recipe:
+This can be accomplished with the following HTML + CSS + JavaScript example:

 <!DOCTYPE html>